seandstewart/bardly/pending/roman/coriolanus/12-player-alt.md

 Too great for what contains it.
 Boy!
 O slave!
 Pardon me, lords, 'tis the first time that ever
 I was forced to scold.
 Your judgments, my grave lords,
-Must give this cur the lie: and his own notion---
+Must give this cur the lie: and his own notion--
 Who wears my stripes impress'd upon him; that
 Must bear my beating to his grave--shall join
 To thrust the lie unto him.